khanhpdt/khanhpdt.github.io/_posts/data-structures/2016-03-22-hash-tables.md

 ## Overview

-A hash table is a data structures which map an element's key to its value.
+A hash table is a data structure which maps an element's key to its value.
 The crux in the implementation of a hash table is its hash function, which, given an element's key, computes the _slot_ (or _bucket_) in the table where the element's value is stored.

 <!--break-->